gnehz972/word4you/word4you-cli/README.md

    word4you query beautiful --provider qwen    # Use QWEN
    ```

-## Backward Compatibility

-If you have an existing Word4You configuration, it will be automatically migrated to the new format when you first run the updated version.
-The migration process:

-- Preserves your existing Gemini API key and settings
-- Sets QWEN as an optional provider (you can configure it later)
-- Maintains all your vocabulary and Git settings
-- Automatically saves the migrated configuration

-You'll see a message like "ℹ️  Migrating configuration from old format to new format..." during the migration process.

 ## Multilingual Input Support

 Word4You now supports English, Chinese, and mixed-language input with intelligent classification: